piotr-kostka/car-rental-API/README.md

 # ::CAR RENTAL APPLICATION::

-This is the final project in the Kodilla Java Developer Course.
-This is the backEnd part of this project.
+This is the BackEnd part of final project in the Kodilla Java Developer Course.

 The FrontEnd you can find here: https://github.com/piotr-kostka/car-rental-API-frontend